Bispro (Bisoprolol Fumarate)

 Primary Uses

-Bispro is used to treat heart failure, a condition where the heart muscle is weak and unable to pump enough blood to supply the body’s needs.
-Heart failure may start with no symptoms but can progress to cause shortness of breath and swelling of feet and ankles due to fluid buildup.
+Bispro is used to treat heart failure, a condition where the heart cannot pump enough blood to meet the body's needs.

 How It Works

-Good to know: There is no evidence that Bispro is addictive.
+Good to know: Bispro is not considered addictive.

 How to Take Bispro

-Bispro should be taken exactly as prescribed by your doctor, with careful monitoring during the initial treatment period.
+Bispro should be taken as directed by your healthcare provider, typically in the morning.

 Dosage Instructions